Premium Or Payroll Audit Process

 Myth – I disputed my premium audit back to my agent and he/she said everything looked great.

 Truth – There are specific instructions on how to dispute a premium audit.
 Appealing to your agent is not one of them.

 Myth – My company can ignore the premium audit bill and pay it later.

-Truth – You may end up having your current policy canceled if you do not dispute or make arrangement for paying your company’s premium billing.
+Truth – You may end up having your current policy canceled if you do not dispute or make arrangements for paying your company’s premium billing.
 I have posted this very often – Never Ignore A Premium Bill

 Truth – Just because you have not been hit with a large premium bill does not mean that you are not being overcharged.

 Myth – There are no companies out there except my agent that can help me if I have a question on my premium audit.